Vetledrage/WeatherApp/MODELING.md

 ### Components and Relationships

-1. **MainActivity**:
-   - The central activity that manages major UI operations such as initializing and switching between the start screen and warning views.

 2. **StartScreenViewModel**:
    - Orchestrates data fetching operations by interfacing with the `LocationForecastRepositoryImpl` to manage state and data for the start screen.